Medical and Physician Assistant Students:

 If you are interested in hosting an educational workshop about female cancers, please contact us!
 We are happy to come to you or provide a meeting site.

-In partnership with Ava Stewart, an inspiring and passionate 8th grader at Marvin Ridge Middle School, Lydia's Legacy presented "Teens Go Teal!" on Saturday, January 14, 2017.
+In partnership with Ava Stewart, an inspiring and passionate 8th grader at Marvin Ridge Middle School, Lydia's Legacy presented "Teens Go Teal!"
 Dr. Erin Crane, Gynecologic Oncologist at Levine Cancer Institute and member of our Medical Advisory Team presented information to teenage girls and their moms about female anatomy, cancer, and prevention.
-The girls also participated in activity stations interacted with several local survivors of gynecologic cancers.
+The girls also participated in activity stations and interacted with several local survivors of gynecologic cancers.
 It was a fun, inspiring and educational day for everyone!

 Lydia's Legacy presented "What's Up Down There?" - an interactive workshop about gynecologic cancers - to the students at Johnson & Wales University in September.
 Presenters of this multi-media workshop included Dr. Wendel Naumann, Gynecologic Oncologist at Levine Cancer Institute and member of our Medical Advisory Team, Cece Krelitz, ovarian cancer survivor, Karen Hiney, Director of Health Services at JWU, Keesha Carter, cervical cancer survivor, and Sarah Noonan, ovarian cancer survivor.
 If you are interested in hosting a similar workshop at your institution/group/place of business, please e-mail us!